lexnederbragt/INF-BIO9120_fall2013_de_novo_assembly/practicals/Assembly_using_SPADES.md

 --mp1-fr -o <asm_name> >spades.out 2>&1
 ```

-If the assembly is running in a 'screen', you can follow the output by checking the `spades.out` file. **TIP**: use this command to track the outout as it is added to the file.
+If the assembly is running in a 'screen', you can follow the output by checking the `spades.out` file.

+**TIP**: use this command to track the output as it is added to the file.
 Use ctrl-c to cancel.

 ```
 tail -f spades.out